ChristophSchmidl/design-patterns-with-laravel/readme.md

 or in the original book called <a href="https://www.amazon.com/Software-Development-Principles-Patterns-Practices/dp/0135974445/ref=sr_1_2?ie=UTF8&qid=1502116411&sr=8-2&keywords=agile+software+development">
 Agile Software Development, Principles, Patterns, and Practices</a> by Robert C. Martin.

-The following definitions are taken from the book <a href="https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=sr_1_1?ie=UTF8&qid=1502116580&sr=8-1&keywords=design+patterns">
+The following definitions were taken from the book <a href="https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/ref=sr_1_1?ie=UTF8&qid=1502116580&sr=8-1&keywords=design+patterns">
 Design Patterns: Elements of Reusable Object-Oriented Software</a>.

 ### Creational

 - [ ] Abstract Factory
+	* Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 - [ ] Builder
+	* Separate the construction of a complex object from its representation so that the same construction process can create different representations.

 - [ ] Factory Method
+	* Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 - [ ] Prototype
 - [ ] Singleton
 - [ ] Simple Factory Method